hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 * Almost -- you mean I need to reduce [button] ?
 I tried it too: `button has no value`

 [16:13:12](#1661703192615CsJXF:gitter.im) <hiiamboris (NOT THIS ONE)>:
 Don't do random things.
-Follow my questions í ½í¸‰
+Follow my questions ğŸ˜‰

 [16:13:56](#1661703236616rwmKW:gitter.im) <hiiamboris (NOT THIS ONE)>:
 As you progress, you will learn.